Alexandr-Shevchenko-ua/test_of_repository_creating/README.md

 OR

-If you want to download via S3 link, use the "--s3_link" option

-	python run_metadata_extraction --s3_link {s3_link}

-For more information about the various command line options use `run_metadata_extraction.py --help`.

-## Example of running

-	python run_metadata_extraction --file_path path_to_document.pdf

-## Extended features

-If you want to run a script with an S3 link, you need to create a .aws folder in the /home directive and a file called "credentials".
+If you want to download via S3 link, you need to create a .aws folder in the /home directive and a file called "credentials".
 After that, enter the credentials themselves.

-OR

-Basic **command line usage**:

-	aws configure

-After that file with the credentials will be generated and saved in $HOME/.aws/credentials for Unix-based systems or in %UserProfile%\ .aws\credentials for Windows.
+Or use in CLI `aws configure`, after that file with the credentials will be generated and saved in $HOME/.aws/credentials for Unix-based systems or in %UserProfile%\ .aws\credentials for Windows.
 For datails see:
 https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

+use the "--s3_link" option

+	python run_metadata_extraction --s3_link {s3_link}